Summary of Howard Hodgkin

 Hodgkin had an abiding interest in the manner by which a painting was framed.
 The effect of the painted frame here is to engage the viewer with a particular and characteristically modernist kind of intimacy.
 Breaking down the Renaissance theory of the picture as a window into an imaginative space, the incorporation of the frame into the picture suggests the picture's object-like quality: as a thing which hangs on a wall, and can be directly and sensually engaged with.
 Indeed, because there was often no extraneous frame separating his pictures from the walls on which they hung, Hodgkin paid close attention to the color of gallery-walls when involved with retrospective exhibitions of his work.
 On various occasions, he hung work against walls of duck-egg blue, dove-grey, green, gold and ultramarine.
 This concern with wall-color reflects the importance of the new conceptual and technical paradigm that Hodgkin was expressing with self-framed works such as Rain.

-Oil on composite panel - Tate Gallery, London
+Oil on composite panel - Collection of the Tate, United Kingdom

 Put Out More Flags